stripe/veneur/README.md

 Datadog's DogStatsD — and StatsD — uses an exact histogram which retains all samples and is reset every flush period.
 This means that there is a loss of precision when using Veneur, but the resulting percentile values are meant to be more representative of a global view.

+Veneur's timers and histograms do not emit an `avg` metric.
+Averages suck.

 ## Approximate Sets

 Veneur uses [Bloom filters](https://github.com/willf/bloom) for approximate unique sets.
 Configured via `set_size` and `set_accuracy`